blazium-engine/blazium-docs/contributing/development/editor/creating_icons.rst

 engine to make it pick up new icons for classes.

 It's also possible to create custom icons within a module.
-If you're creating your own module and don't plan to integrate it with Godot, you don't need to make a separate pull request for your icons to be available within the editor as they can be self-contained.
+If you're creating your own module and don't plan to integrate it with Blazium, you don't need to make a separate pull request for your icons to be available within the editor as they can be self-contained.